getify/You-Dont-Know-JS/types-grammar/ch1.md

 ##### Unicode Normalization

-A further wrinkle in Unicode string handling is that even certain single BMP characters can be represented in different ways.
+Another wrinkle in Unicode string handling is that even certain single BMP characters can be represented in different ways.

 For example, the `"é"` character can either be represented as itself (code-point `233`, aka `\xe9` or `\u00e9` or `\u{e9}`), or as the combination of two code-points: the `"e"` character (code-point `101`, aka `\x65`, `\u0065`, `\u{65}`) and the *combining tilde* (code-point `769`, aka `\u0301`, `\u{301}`).